zk/clojuredocs/src/md/namespaces/clojure.core.async.md

 Channel primitives for building asynchronous programs.
-Core.async is not provided as part of Clojure's standard distribution, and must be included as an external dependency.
+Core.async is not provided as part of Clojure's standard distribution, and must be included as an [external dependency](https://github.com/clojure/core.async#releases-and-dependency-information).

-    ;; Leiningen Dependency

-    [clojure/core.async "12345"]

 ##### Community Links